 Are you wondering what to expect in your Paris hotel?

-With around 1,500 officially recognized hotels in the city, plus other options such as what the French call "aparthotels" (a hybrid between apartments and hotels with kitchenettes and a seating area) and hostels, you'll have a lot of choice in accommodations.
+With around 1,500 officially recognized hotels in the city, plus other options such as what the French call "aparthotels" (a hybrid between apartments and hotels with kitchenettes, and usually a seating area) and hostels, you'll have a lot of choice in accommodations.

 • Why your guestroom may seem small